JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

   Functionality for binding properties is extracted into `Cell<T>.bindSelected()` methods.
 - UI DSL became stricter, so the available API in every context is much smaller.
   Example: code like `row { row {` is forbidden now.
-- Structured API mostly based on interfaces, because it's easier to learn API by grouped methods.
+- Structured API is mostly based on interfaces, because it's easier to learn API by grouped methods.
-  Only a small part of API is implemented as extensions.
+  Only a small part of the API is implemented as extensions.
 - KDoc is widely used.
 - MIG layout is fully removed from the new UI DSL and replaced by `GridLayout`.
   Because MIG layout is an external library, it's hard to fix bugs there (e.g., there are layout problems when components become invisible) and extend its functionality.